This is the BEST Lobster Mac and Cheese. It's easy, creamy, and delicious! Perfect for a fancy dinner to impress guests.

 - Slowly pour milk into the flour mixture, whisking at the same time to prevent clumping until all the milk is added.
 Add sour cream and stir.
 Continue whisking and heating the sauce until smooth and slightly thickened, 2-3 minutes.

-- If your frying pan is oven safe, proceed to sprinkle the remaining cup of havarti and cup of colby jack cheeses on top of the noodles and sauce.
+- If your frying pan is oven safe, proceed to sprinkle the last cup of havarti and 1 cup of colby jack cheeses on top of the noodles and sauce.
 If using a pot, transfer to an oven-safe casserole dish before sprinkling the cheeses on top.
 Transfer to the oven and bake for 10-15 minutes, until cheeses are melted and bubbly around the edge.
 Serve warm.
 Garnish with fresh sprigs of thyme optionally.

-Kyson R Smith
+Kyson R Smith says

 This was extremely good.
 I would eat this again any time.

-Emma Johnson
+Emma Johnson says

 You are a joy to be around.